lucianboatright/Cog_Calc_tested/README.md

 ## Technology

 I have used Typescript on a React.js framework with Jest for testing.
+This porject was mainly built to learn about how to use useContext to pass state between components.

 There were other potential testing frameworks that may be included later like Espresso but currently Jest is covering all required types from unit testing to UAT testing.